reflectivity/reflectivity.github.io/projects/simple_model.md

         reference:    string    optional
         schema:       string    optional
         databases:    list of strings    optional
+        origin:       string    optional
 ```

 The information is organised according to YAML rules but for the *stack* string(s).
 The reason is to make it simple and less error-prone to enter this information *by hand*.

-#### origin

-A string to declare where the model parameters come from.

-> Example:
-> ``` YAML
->     origin: thicknesses based on XR mesurements, nominal compositions
-> ```

 #### stack